dariodematties/BirdNET_Plugin/ecr-meta/README.md

    **--min_conf**     'Minimum confidence threshold.
 Values in [0.01, 0.99].
 It is a float.
 Defaults to 0.1.'

    **--keep**         'Keeps all the input files collected from the mic.
 Default is false'

+   **--publish**      'Publishes the outputs of the plugin.
+Default to False.'